 Course Description: in this course, you will be introduced to (1) numerical methods to solve approximately mathematical problems that cannot be solved by hand, and (2) the analysis of errors.
 The topics include rootfinding for nonlinear equations in one variable, interpolation of functions, numerical integration, numerical differentiation.
-Application to solve some differential equations arising from physics and biology will be discussed toward the end of the course.
+If time allows, we will discuss some application to solve some differential equations arising from physics and biology.